Knoblauchpilze/go-game/README.md

 git clone git@github.com:Knoblauchpilze/go-game.git
 ```

-Then go to the db creation [section](#interact-with-the-database) and follow the instructions.
+Then go to the database creation [section](#interact-with-the-database) and follow the instructions.

 Finally go to the root of the repository and run:
 ```bash